Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/setting-up-your-contract.md

 To allow our contract to custody ERC721 tokens - we'll implement the `onERC721Received` function within our inherited `IERC721Receiver.sol` [contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721Receiver.sol).

-because we are not using the `from` identifier, we can omit it in our arguments.
+The `from` identifier may be omitted because it is not used.

 ```solidity
     function onERC721Received(